jorop/landscaping-docs/docs/props.md

 > If you are working with UE4 World Composition: please __unload__ all tiles before proceeding

 0) `Mapbox Zoom Level` Zoom Level for Mapbox vector data import.
 See [Mapbox Documentation](mapbox.md).
 Only available with Mapbox Extension.
+1) `Layer Filter` Layer Names to load from file/vector tile.
+This can be multiple layer names separated by a comma - e.g. `buildings,roads`.
+Leave empty to load all layers.
-1) `Select` a Shapefile, GeoJSON, OSM or GeoPackage file  (to reset the input simply close the Landscaping tab and open it again)
+2) `Select` a Shapefile, GeoJSON, OSM or GeoPackage file  (to reset the input simply close the Landscaping tab and open it again)

-2) Define what should be generated along the lines of the imported Shapefile: select `Spline Mesh` or `Actor` or `Paint Layer / Deform Landscape` or `Landscape Spline` (UE 5.1 onwards) from the dropdown. then open the dialog with the button right below the dropdown.
+3) Define what should be generated along the lines of the imported Shapefile: select `Spline Mesh` or `Actor` or `Paint Layer / Deform Landscape` or `Landscape Spline` (UE 5.1 onwards) from the dropdown. then open the dialog with the button right below the dropdown.

 ![Landscaping Props](_media/ue4_landscaping_shapefile_import.jpg)